binraider/UmbracoCustomVBP/README.md

 ## WHY?

 Why did i build this?
 We have a few sites that have micro sites of flat html - sometimes with flipbooks, or javascript applications in them, that sort of thing.
 Since we use Azure WebApps almost exclusively it is a pain having to put all these thousands of files into the repo, for when we swap slots when using CI.
 I attempted to use Microsoft's VPP, in conjunction with Azure Blob Api, however there were various drawbacks along the way, so i ended up with this quick and dirty version.
 Yes we could use Front Door - in fact some of our clients use Front Door, but some don't, and so for them there is this.
+In addition Azure storage offers a specialised "$web" folder, that is made to host a static site - however i did not want to rely on that for this application.

 ## TO USE: